strengejacke/ggeffects/README.md

 on the *response* scale, which is the easiest and most intuitive scale to interpret the results.

-It is easy to start, you just need one function: `ggpredict()`, and two
-arguments: the model and the “focal terms”, i.e. the predictors that you are mainly interested in.
+It is easy to start, you just need one function: `predict_response()`, and two arguments: the model and the “focal terms”, i.e. the predictors that you are mainly interested in.
 Examples are shown below.

 ## So, when do I need the *ggeffects* package?